 - Almost every house or apartment in the country has amazing views

 - It’s the top 5 healthiest country in the world according to The Lancet

-- Andorra has this beautiful mix of old villages, technology and countryside.
-In a 1km walk I can pass tobacco fields, horses grazing, old town buildings, modern apartments, tractors carrying bales of hay, daily driven supercars…and Fiat Pandas!
+- Andorra has a beautiful mix of old villages, technology and countryside.
+In a 1km walk I can pass tobacco fields, horses grazing, historic buildings, modern apartments, tractors carrying bales of hay, daily driven supercars…and Fiat Pandas!